Jack-0874768/Kotlin_project/README.md

 ## :book:Credits and acknowledgement
 GreedySnake is created and maintained by Jack

+:sparkles:I would like to thank my Instructor Dr.T.
+He used a funny way to let me learn Android programs:smile:.
+I have to say that your teaching method is very attractive:eyes:.

 ## :high_brightness:Contributing
-I welcome your suggestions and feel free to send me email or ask questions.
+I welcome your suggestions and feel free to send me email or ask questions.:email:

-I will update this game based on your feedback.
+I will update this game based on your feedback.:calling:

-Please follow me!
+Please follow me!:crown:

-Thanks for watching!
+Thanks for watching!:coffee:

 ## :bulb:License & Copyright
 Image from https://www.iconfont.cn/
            https://www.webfx.com/tools/emoji-cheat-sheet/

 Licensed under the [MIT License](LICENSE.txt)